-The William & Mary Central Authencation Service, CAS, is a single sign-on service that provides access to many secure W&M web-based services, as well as other services on external websites.
+The William & Mary Central Authentication Service, CAS, is a single sign-on service that provides access to many secure W&M web-based services, as well as other services on external websites.
 CAS was originally created by Yale University to provide a trusted way for an application to authenticate a user.
-CAS became a Jasig project in December 2004 and is now managed by the Apereo foundation.
+CAS became an open source Jasig project in December 2004 and is now managed by the Apereo foundation.
 CAS was implemented at William & Mary in the spring of 2011.

 Signing-in to CAS

-Use your WMuserid credentials to sign-in to CAS.
-(Example WMuserid: tjefferson)
+Use your W&M Username credentials to sign-in to CAS.
+(Example W&M Username: tjefferson)

-After a successful sign-in, CAS attempts to send a cookie (one that expires when the browser closes) back to the browser.
-This cookie, which we call a "ticket-granting cookie," identifies the user as one who has already logged in successfully.
-While the time ticket is active, you may access various CAS-enabled services without the need to log in again.
-Once your time ticket expires, you will be prompted to re-enter your credentials the next time you access a service using CAS.
+After a successful sign-in, CAS attempts to send a cookie (one that expires when the browser is closed) back to the browser.
+This cookie, which is called a "ticket-granting cookie," identifies you as an authorized user and starts your CAS session.
+While your CAS session is active, you may access various CAS-enabled services without the need to log in again.
+Once your CAS session expires, you will be prompted to re-enter your credentials the next time you access a service using CAS.
 Your CAS session starts with a length of 8 hours and may be extended to a maximum of 16 hours.
 For example, if you sign-in to CAS to use Blackboard at 8am, your session would end at 4pm.
 If you then logged in to Zoom using SSO at noon, your CAS session would be extended to 8pm.

 Safety and Security

 CAS serves as an easy and standardized way to provide authentication across a range of sites.
 The CAS server must authorize websites before they are granted access to its service.
-When you sign into a service that uses CAS, the service itself never accesses your passwords.
+When you sign into a service that uses CAS, the service itself never has your password.